jacobtomlinson/website/content/posts/2019/2019-12-05-creating-github-actions-in-go.md

 Our application is going to take some inputs:

-- A regular expression of files to include in the replacement
+- A regular expression of files to `include` in the replacement
-- A regular expression of files to exclude from the replacement
+- A regular expression of files to `exclude` from the replacement
-- The string we want to replace
+- The string we want to `find` replace
-- The replacement string
+- The string we want to `replace` with

 We will then recursively list all of the files relative to our current working directory, check those files against our include/exclude lists, perform our replacement on the matching files and then write them back to disk.